scalawithcats/scala-with-cats/src/pages/type-classes/anatomy.md

 [^pimping]: You may occasionally see extension methods referred to as "type enrichment" or "pimping".
-These are older term that we don't use anymore.
+These are older terms that we don't use anymore.

 ```tut:book:silent
 object JsonSyntax {